Sorcim: Additional financing

 The burden of revenue for the company was always SuperCalc, no matter how the company tried to branch out.
 Starting with SuperCalc2, the product life cycle was tightened to 9 months.
 The objective was to catch up to and pass 1-2-3.
-By the time SuperCalc4 shipped, in 1985, the software was so refined that it was runner-up for the product of the year at PC Magazine's annual Comdex bash.
+By the time SuperCalc4 shipped, in 1985, the software was so refined that it was runner-up for the product of the year at PC Magazines annual Comdex bash.
 PC Magazine, in its “Best of 1986” review had this to say: “If market dominance were based on rational criteria, Computer Associates' SuperCalc 4 would certainly replace 1-2-3 as the leading spreadsheet program.
 After all, it can do anything that 1-2-3 can do and adds some notable features of its own."

 By early 1984 InfoWorld estimated that Sorcim was the world's 13th-largest microcomputer-software company, with $12 million in 1983 sales.
 In the fall of 1983 (first closing January 1984), Sorcim raised over $9 million in private financing through Alex.
 Brown & Sons, but soon after concluded that Microsoft and Lotus had such dominant market shares that even more resources were required to be competitive.
 The company also funded a million dollar print advertising campaign in the Wall Street Journal and other national papers that failed to increase sales.
 In the early part of 1984, it became clear that the revenue bubble that Sorcim and substantially all of the other companies in the PC marketplace had experienced was bursting.
 Consequently, management re-hired Alex.
 Brown and Sons to find a corporate partner.
 In the spring of 1984, Computer Associates purchased Sorcim.